eliben/deep-learning-samples/word2vec-jax/README.md

     uv run make-train-data.py

 This creates a file named `train-data.pickle`, which can be directly loaded by subsequent steps.
-See the script top-level-comment for details on what this file contains.
+See the script's top-level comment for details on what this file contains.

 # 3. Train the model